meshcloud/meshcloud-docs/docs/meshstack.aws.reserved-instance-guide.md

 1. **Cancel out the amortized cost for usage** : If the purchasing account fully used the RI or SP, this discount will cancel out that usage, because they have already paid for that upfront.

 2. **Cancel out the amortized cost for non-usage** : If the purchasing account did not use the RI or SP and no other account utilized it either, there would be amortized cost line items in the tenant usage report for this non-usage.
-These would also be cancelled out by the above mentioned discount, because the purchasing meshCustomer has already made the payment upfront.
+These would also be cancelled out by the above mentioned discount, because the purchasing application team (represented by a meshWorkspace) has already made the payment upfront.

 3. **Provide a discount in the case of some other account utilizing it** : If the purchasing account did not use the RI or SP but some other account did use it, then the other account will pay the cost of the usage to the Cloud Foundation team via the amortized costs.
 The purchasing account will effectively get a reduction in their total costs via the above mentioned discount.